paemuri/menu-bw/README.md

 This is a fork of [Sife-ops/dmenu_bw](https://github.com/Sife-ops/dmenu_bw) to include the following patches:

-- Menu-agnostic (not tied to dmenu)
+- Menu-agnostic: not tied to dmenu
 - Env vars in config
 - Menu for auth instead of yad
+- Bitwarden session refactor: no need to _source_ it in your dotfiles, just choose a file while the script does the rest

 ## Configuration